christianpostprivate/Mode7-Racing/README.md

 * pytmx 3.21.7 (https://pypi.org/project/PyTMX/)

 ## how to play:
-* execute "game.py" to start the game
+* Execute "game.py" to start the game
 * Control the kart with WASD

 ![Screenshot](https://i.imgur.com/xZhEtu7.png "Screenshot1")